ACCT-130

 In Vermont, to earn a CPA license, individuals are required to demonstrate their knowledge and competence by passing the Uniform CPA Exam.
 Students should note that CPAs require more than a Bachelor's Degree.
 The requisite credit hours for the CPA exam are 150 post-secondary credits.
 This means that a typical undergraduate degree (at 120 credits) is not enough, and students need to take more classes–30 credits' worth–to be eligible for licensure.

-Champlain College has determined that its 60 credit online associate degree, nor its 120 credit online accounting bachelor's degree does not meet the 150 credit requirement for a CPA license in Vermont.
+Champlain College has determined that its 60 credit online associate degree, nor its 120 credit online accounting bachelor's degree, does not meet the 150 credit requirement for a CPA license in Vermont.
 The College has not determined whether the Accounting program meets the education requirements for professional licensure in any other state (or the District of Columbia), please find your state of residence on the NASBA website to learn more about what is required to sit for the CPA exam in your state.

-Program Details
+Program Curriculum

 Champlain's online accounting courses encompass the top skills needed by today's accounting professionals.
 Graduates of the program are required to complete the following courses:

-Professional Courses (30 Credits)
+- Professional Courses (30 Credits)

-General Education Courses (21 Credits)
+- General Education Courses (21 Credits)

-General Electives (9 Credits)
+- General Electives (9 Credits)

 Note: Some of the courses in this program are available in 15-week terms only.
 Please contact your advisor for details.